 The Seventh Circle requires violence, but that violence is varied.
-Certainly Dale has done violence against others (under the accommodation of the law) and so I’m not sure that element fits him precisely, at least not in this reading.
+Certainly Dale has committed violence against others (under the accommodation of the law) and so I’m not sure that element fits him precisely, at least not in this reading.
 There is also violence against others property, against oneself, and against nature.
 There is one final selection of people who end up in this circle, and they are those who commit profligacy, which has two meanings: “reckless extravagance or wastefulness in the use of resources and/or licentious or dissolute behavior.”

 It is possible that Dale fits into this final category, if not intentionally.
 He’s certainly wasted some of his potential as a person – 25 years of his life gone down the drain – but he also wastes the assistance he had in the form of those around him who would help him.
 He goes it alone, determines that it is ‘his mission’.
 Is this wasteful?
 From a certain point of view.
 And Dale hasn’t been necessarily lily-white in his personal behavior.
 He is a bit promiscuous (more so than a bit if you are going to consider his sexual history in My Life My Tapes) in his behavior with women, but I wouldn’t say that his moral character is totally irredeemable by any means.
 Simply…flexible.

 Profligacy is punished by a never ending chase by dogs, and, when finally caught, are reassembled and the chase begins again.
 That element certainly rings true – throughout The Return Dale is pursued by assassins, is racing against his doppelgänger, and being driven about by outside forces.
 Maybe my arguments are thin on this, but the relationship between the concepts of the Seventh Circle and Dale’s journey in The Return are too strong to ignore.